staslebedenko/dapr-in-action/README.md

 End folder contains solution with DAPR, service invocation via HTTP and docker compose files with sidecar.

+Lets start with right clicking on each solution and adding orchestration with Container orchestration via Docker compose.
+Visual studio will generate docker compose files for you.

 ## Step 3.
 Application deployment to Azure Kubernetes service.
 We will create AKS manifests for our services and add DAPR sections.
 Deploy dapr to AKS cluster and add containers to the private repository.